noodlefrenzy/coreos-azure/README.md

 ```

 And that's it: we have deployed a node.js application across a three machine frontend cluster using CoreOS and Docker on Azure.

+Many thanks go out to the CoreOS team for their hard work helping bringing up CoreOS on Azure!